teracow/googliser/README.md

 `-p` or `--phrase STRING (required)`

 Search phrase to look for.
-Enclose whitespace in quotes e.g. "small brown cows"
+Enclose whitespace in quotes e.g. *"small brown cows"*

 `-f` or `--failures INTEGER`

 How many download failures before exiting?
 Default is 10.
-Enter 0 for unlimited (this will potentially try to download all results)."
+Enter 0 for unlimited (this may try to download all results - so only use if there are many failures).

 `-c` or `--concurrency INTEGER`

 How many concurrent image downloads?
 Default is 8.
-Maximum is 40.
-A higher number will not necessarily download faster!
+Maximum is 40. **A higher number will not necessarily download faster!**

 `-t` or `--timeout INTEGER`